HAL Tejas Mk2: MWF Programme

 In February 2025, in the context of Aero India 2025, FlightGlobal reported that 55% of the first prototype has been manufactured.
 The project director of Tejas Mk2 said, "the first prototype’s wings and forward fuselage are almost ready, with activities related to the manufacture of the centre fuselage already completed and production of the rear fuselage to commence shortly".
 Prototype roll out is planned by end of 2025 with first flight planned in first quarter of 2026.
 The four prototypes would be built by 2027, final operational clearance is expected by 2028 and induction by 2028-29.
 The Jet will entirely be configured with indigenous weapons and will have 11 weapon stations.
 The project was delayed by a year due to funding delays that was result in September 2023.
 Also, six F414-INS6 engines are available with ADA which has modified and qualified for prototype development.
 The complete propulsion system for the jet was integrated and tested from a ground test bed for the first time in January.

 Currently, the Tejas Mark 2 programme is tied to the American GE F414 engine, which offers 98 kN of thrust.
 GE and HAL have signed a technology transfer agreement under which 80% of the engine will be manufactured in India.
 However, delays in supply and rising costs have slowed progress, prompting India to consider alternatives like French aerospace giant Safran which has submitted formal proposals to India's Gas Turbine Research Establishment and HAL to collaborate on developing advanced jet engine for Tejas Mark 2.
 Safran has now emerged as a strong contender, offering a 110 kN thrust engine for the Tejas Mk-2.
 This engine is expected to enhance the aircraft's speed, payload capacity and endurance.

 On 8 July, PK Mishra, principal secretary to the Prime Minister, visited the HAL's LCA Mk2 Hangar at Aircraft Research and Design Centre to review the progress of the programme.

+On 23 April 2026, a report indicated that the Tejas Mk2 prototype is undergoing integration checks, systems validation and ensuring overall aircraft readiness including structural integrity assessments, avionics testing, and flight control validation.
+This is expected to be followed by ground testing, taxi trials and certification processes before its maiden flight which is expected in mid-2026.
+The CEMILAC is fast tracking the process of the First Flight Clearance (FFC) which involves evaluation of structural strength, safety compliance, avionics performance and flight control systems.
+The flight will be conducted in the prototype's primer paint to prioritise testing and iterative improvements.

+On 30 April, National Aerospace Laboratories (NAL) delivered the first set of composite materials for the centre fuselage for the Tejas Mk2 aircraft to ADA.
+The project was sanctioned in July 2023 by ADA.